Should You Earn a PhD in Criminology/Criminal Justice or an Allied Field?

 10. Have you considered speaking to a qualified career counsellor, and not the admissions director at the prospective PhD. program you want to enter?

-Consult career advisors who can provide insights into the job market and hiring trends for both earning a Ph.D. and in the particular field/subject matter you want to pursue.
+Consult appropriate and qualified career advisors who can provide insights into the job market and hiring trends for both earning a Ph.D. and in the particular field/subject matter you want to pursue.
 Sometimes the school that you earned your bachelor’s degree, have free career counseling services that will enable you to do this.

 11. Can you achieve your career goals without a Ph.D. in Criminology/Criminal justice?